Update: MARC fixed things in 2018. See the Postpostscript.

 Getting tickets for MARC is a fairly confusing process.
 There are various ways to get a ticket, all of which have their own idiosyncracies about them:

-- You can buy tickets in person at the MTA office in Baltimore, if you can get there (it’s in the Willy-Don Schaefer building.)
+You can buy tickets in person at the MTA office in Baltimore, if you can get there (it’s in the William Donald Schaefer building.)

 I live in Greenbelt, which has a MARC station with no machines and no ticket office.
 If I want to ride the train, and have not had the forethought to buy a ticket ahead of time, I must have cash on hand to buy a ticket on board.
 Otherwise, I need to find the nearest ticket office, which is in New Carrollton and a 45-minute bus ride away, or the second nearest, which is at Union Station and a 30-minute Metro ride away.
 Since I rarely carry cash any more, this becomes sub-optimal.